 Douglas Boyd is currently Artistic Director of Garsington Opera and Music Director of L’Orchestre de Chambre de Paris.
 In recent years he has held the positions of Chief Conductor of the Musikkollegium Winterthur, Music Director of Manchester Camerata, Principal Guest Conductor of the Colorado Symphony Orchestra, Artistic Partner of St Paul Chamber Orchestra and Principal Guest Conductor of City of London Sinfonia.

-Further afield he has conducted the Nagoya Symphony Orchestra in Japan and made a hugely successful visit to Australia conducting both the Sydney and Melbourne Symphony Orchestras.
-He returned to the MSO in 2011 to present the complete cycle of Beethoven Symphonies and in the 2016/17 season conducted the Beethoven Piano Concertos with Paul Lewis.
+Further afield he has conducted the Nagoya Symphony Orchestra in Japan, Hong Kong Philharmonic and with many of the symphony orchestras in Australia including a complete cycle of Beethoven Symphonies with the Melbourne Symphony, returning for the complete Beethoven Piano Concertos with Paul Lewis.

 His regular North American appearances have included concerts with the St Paul Chamber Orchestra, Baltimore, Colorado, Dallas, Detroit, Indianapolis, Pacific and Seattle Symphony Orchestras.
 In Canada he has appeared with the Toronto Symphony Orchestra and National Arts Orchestra in Ottawa.

-Operas he has conducted include Die Zauberflöte for Glyndebourne Opera on Tour, and Salieri’s La Grotto di Tronfonio for Zürich Opera.
-In the 12/13 season he made his debut with Opera North conducting Mozart’s La Clemenza di Tito.
-Productions he has conducted for Garsington Opera include Le nozze di Figaro, Don Giovanni, Così fan Tutte, Eugene Onegin and Silver Birch (Roxanna Panufnik, world premiere), and concert performances of Mendelssohn’s A Midsummer Night’s Dream with members of the Royal Shakespeare Company and Haydn’s The Creation with Ballet Rambert.
+Operatic engagements have included Die Zauberflöte for Glyndebourne Opera on Tour, Salieri’s La Grotto di Tronfonio for Zürich Opera and Mozart’s La Clemenza di Tito with Opera North.
+Productions he has conducted for Garsington Opera include Capriccio, Le nozze di Figaro, Don Giovanni, Così fan Tutte, Eugene Onegin, Silver Birch (Roxanna Panufnik, world premiere), concert performances of Mendelssohn’s A Midsummer Night’s Dream with members of the Royal Shakespeare Company and Haydn’s The Creation with Ballet Rambert.

-Douglas Boyd’s recording of the Bach Concerti for DG marked his recording debut as director/soloist and he has since gone on to build an extensive discography.
-His recordings as a conductor with Manchester Camerata of the complete Beethoven Symphonies and Mahler Symphony No 4 (on Avie) and Das Lied von der Erde have received universal critical acclaim.
+Douglas Boyd’s recording of the Bach Concerti for DG marked his recording debut as director/soloist and he has since gone on to build an extensive conducting discography.
+His recordings with Manchester Camerata of the complete Beethoven Symphonies and Mahler Symphony No. 4 (on Avie) and Das Lied von der Erde have received universal critical acclaim.
 He has also recorded Schubert Symphonies with the St Paul Chamber Orchestra on their own label as well as several recordings with Musikkollegium Winterthur.
 His recordings with L’Orchestre de Chambre de Paris include ‘Intution’ with Gautier Capucon for the Erato label, and a disc of Haydn Symphonies for future release.

-In addition to his concerts with L’Orchestre de Chambre de Paris both in Paris and on tour, recent and future highlights include concerts with the Melbourne Symphony, Auckland Philharmonia, Tasmania and West Australia Symphony Orchestras, Los Angeles Chamber Orchestra, Musikkollegium Winterthur, Sinfonieorchester Wuppertal, Antwerp Symphony Orchestra, BBC Philharmonic, Kammerakademie Potsdam, Mozarteum Orchestra Salzburg and The Minnesota Orchestra.
-For Garsington Opera’s 2018 festival he will conduct Richard Strauss’ Capriccio.
+In addition to his concerts with L’Orchestre de Chambre de Paris, both in Paris and on tour, recent and future highlights include concerts with the Aalborg Symfoniorkester, Auckland Philharmonia, BBC Philharmonic, BBC Symphony Orchestra, Britten Sinfonia, Kammerakademie Potsdam, Orchestre National de Lyon, Opéra Orchestre national Montpellier, Philharmonia Orchestra and Tasmania and West Australia Symphony Orchestras.